-Emergency management in Arctic: Experts offer seven key recommendationsMarch 31st, 2014 in Health /
+Emergency management in Arctic: Experts offer seven key recommendationsMarch 31, 2014 in Medicine & Health / Health

 Inadequate risk assessment, planning and training are among the gaps in many parts of Canada's Arctic, compounding the challenges of brutal weather, vast distances, difficult transportation and spotty communications and exposing the region's residents to the ever increasing risks of natural and man-made disasters and emergencies, according to a major new report released today.